Frobenius Institute

 The Frobenius Institute (Frobenius-Institut; originally: Forschungsinstitut für Kulturmorphologie) is Germany's oldest anthropological research institute.
 Founded in 1925, it is named after Leo Frobenius.
 The institution is located at Gruneburgplatz 1 in Frankfurt am Main.
 An autonomous organization, it is associated with the Johann Wolfgang Goethe University, and works in collaboration with two other organizations, the Institut für Ethnologie, and the Museum der Weltkulturen.
 It carries out ethnological and historical research.
-Originally established in Munich and known as the Forschungsinstitut fur Kulturmorphologie, it was renamed by Adolf Ellegard Jensen, its director after the 1938 death of Frobenius.